jweiming/graalvm-micronaut-polyglot/README.md

 ##### Access Information

-The access pack for the instances containing the host details and SSH keys will be emailed to you individually after you register with the lab assistants.
-You do not need to share instances as we will provide each individual with one instance for usage throughout the workshop.
+The access pack for the instance (host detail and SSH keys) will be emailed to you individually after registering with the lab assistants.
+Each individual will be allocated one dev instance for your usage throughout the duration of the workshop.

-**Note**: If you are using your windows machine and accessing the instance with Putty, you need to [convert the key to Putty format](https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/).
+**Note**: For Windows users accessing the instance with Putty, you need to [convert the provided key to Putty format](https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/).

 ## Lab Instructions